Importing files from a CMS library into Git.

 is saved into ./cms-elements.txt, with the IMPORT MODE OPTION -h

--l Lowercase all VMS names: library, user and elements
+-l Locally lowercase all VMS names: library, user and elements

 -t OFFSET 4 digit time zone offset from UTC (rfc2822)